Co-evolution of dust grains and protoplanetary disks: Discussion

-However, our claim, "the disk structure converges to the analytical solution once the dust has grown sufficiently", remains valid regardless of the specific details of the dust distribution and dust growth model.
-This is because the essential physics required for the disk to converge to the analytical solutions is that the total dust surface area becomes sufficiently small and adsorption of charged particles by the dust grains becomes negligible.
-Under these conditions, the ambipolar resistivity converges to $\eta_A \propto B^2 \rho^{-3/2}$ and we obtain the analytical solutions.
-In this sense, our results are universal, regardless of the details of the dust growth model.
+However, our claim, "the disk structure converges to the analytical solution once the dust has grown sufficiently and the adsorption of charged particles by the dust grains becomes negligible", remains valid regardless of the specific details of the dust distribution and dust growth model.
+This is because the essential physics required for the disk to converge to the analytical solutions is that the ambipolar resistivity is determined by the balance between ionization and recombination and can be written as $\eta_A = B^2/(C \gamma \rho^{3/2})$.
+In this sense, our results are universal.